dyninst/dyninst/docs/index.rst

    Converts the machine code representation of a program, library, or code snippet into platform-independent abstractions such as instructions, basic blocks, functions, and loops

+:ref:`sec-patchapi-intro`
+   Instrument (insert code into) and modify a binary executable or library by manipulating the binary’s control flow graph (CFG)

 :ref:`sec:proccontrolapi-intro`
    An API and library for controlling processes